 - we balance all these difference aspects of fairness so that learners, parents, teachers, tutors, trainers, employers and universities can be confident in results

-The first three Technical Qualifications have been accredited by Ofqualand approved by the Institute for Apprenticeships and Technical Education for first teaching in September 2020.
-We’re now looking at the materials for the next wave of Technical Qualifications which will be taught from September 2021.
+The first 3 Technical Qualifications were accredited by Ofqual and approved by the Institute for Apprenticeships and Technical Education in April 2020, for first teaching in September 2020.
+Ofqual has now accredited and the Institute has approved a further 7 Technical Qualifications for first teaching in September 2021.

 The outline qualification content is available from the Institute for Apprenticeships and Technical Education.